Board Appointments - CALL FOR expressions of interest (EOI's)

 2. Resume

-WestCycle is committed to diversity and inclusion.
+WestCycle is committed to equity, diversity and inclusion.
+Upon retirement of the incumbent Board member, of the remaining 8 Board members, there will be 3 women.
 We strongly encourage applications from women, Aboriginal and Torres Strait Islander people, individuals from culturally and linguistically diverse backgrounds and people with disabilities.
 We welcome diverse perspectives and experiences that will contribute to our work in promoting bike riding for all.

 Once applications are received, the Board Appointments Panel will develop a shortlist for interviews, based upon the candidate attributes, the ability to support the delivery of the strategic plan and meet the requirements as determined by the skills matrix.